fpsvogel/fpsvogel.com/src/_posts/2023-02-16-switch-to-linux-from-windows.md

 ## Next steps

 Where to go from here?
-My plan is to keep using Linux and to get started on [my Linux/command-line reading list](https://github.com/fpsvogel/learn-ruby#linux--command-line) as well as [my Ruby scripting list](https://github.com/fpsvogel/learn-ruby#ruby-scripting).
-(A few hours of Bash scripting was enough to make me want to use a friendlier language for all but performance-intensive tasks.)
+My plan is to keep using Linux and to get started on [my Linux/command-line reading list](https://github.com/fpsvogel/learn-ruby#linux--command-line).

 And now that I have a graphical Linux environment for development, the way is open for me to try out the [DragonRuby Game Toolkit](https://dragonruby.itch.io/)… *(cue ominous music).*